 In 1974, the Perry Mastodon went on display in the Edwin F. Deicke Exhibit Hall in Armerding Hall on Wheaton’s campus, where it resided until 2010.
-On May 27, 2010, Perry was moved to Wheaton’s new science center, as construction on the new facility was nearing completion.
+On May 27, 2010, Perry was moved to Wheaton’s new Meyer Science Center, as construction on the new facility was nearing completion.
 A valuable teaching aid and a community treasure, Perry has been viewed by thousands of individuals and tour groups.

 Stephen O. Moshier, Ph.D.